Use these as an email campaign

 What a lot of salespeople do is they create one cold email, and when the prospect does not respond, the salesperson sends a second email that is just a repeat of the first cold email or points back to it with some sort of question of “Did you see my last email”?

-What these cold email examples provide you with is a different email that you can send to prospect during your attempts to continue to reach out and contact.
+What these cold email examples provide you with is a different email that you can send to prospects during your attempts to continue to reach out and contact them.
 Not only is this better than sending the same message multiple times, but it also allows you to educate the prospect on who you are and why they should talk with you.

 Some core concepts

 These cold email examples are built using a few core concepts:

 - Don’t sound like a salesperson: these messages try to minimize how much you sound like a salesperson that is trying to sell something

 - Don’t make it all about you: we try to minimize how much you look like a salesperson by minimizing how much you talk about your company and products